jasala10/PSL432/README.md

 ## Projects from PSL432: Theoretical Neurophysiology

 An intro to machine learning and control theory course, with an unassuming departmental designation (physiology!)
 My favourite course I've ever taken – kickstarted my passion for machine learning.
 While quite theory-heavy, implications on biological systems were discussed in class.
+I took this course in Winter semester of 2024.

 - **Project 1**: Using control theory to get a two-jointed arm to track a moving target using Hurwitz desired dynamics